silviamaggi/smd-com/_drafts/photo-project-the-change-of-seasons-part-1-summer.md

   - cambridge
   - camera phone
   - my commute
-# permalink:
-excerpt: For months, almost daily, I published photos of my commute on my Instagram account.
+excerpt: 'For months, almost daily, I published photos of my commute on my Instagram account.
 I wanted to have a recollection of the views, always the same but always changing.
 This is an ongoing project, tracking the change of seasons.
-It starts with Summer.
+It starts with Summer.'
+permalink: change-of-seasons-summer
+last_modified_at: '2021-09-12T15:26:03.051Z'
 ---
 Having started working for a company in Cambridge in July, and commuting every day with my bicycle, I saw the opportunity to take pictures.